oktadev/okta-blog/_source/_posts/2020-12-11-build-and-secure-an-api-in-python-with-fastapi.md

 author: karl-hughes
 by: contractor
 communities: [python]
-description: "How to quickly build a REST API with FastAPI and secure it with Okta"
+description: "How to quickly build a Python REST API with FastAPI and secure it with Okta."
 tags: [python, fastapi, authentication]
 tweets:
-- "Learn how to quickly build a REST API in Python with FastAPI"
+- "Learn how to quickly build a REST API in Python with FastAPI!"
-- "Tired of the overhead it takes to build a REST API?
+- "Tired of the overhead it takes to build a REST API with Python?
 Use FastAPI!"
-- "Quickly build out a database backed REST API with documentation using FastAPI"
+- "Quickly build out a database-backed Python REST API with documentation using FastAPI."
 image: blog/build-and-secure-an-api-in-python-with-fastapi/J9aTg6J.png
 type: conversion
 ---